Devhub56/Devhub56/README.md

 ### Hi there 👋

-This is a simple collection of repos for learning basic python an a few other projects I'm working on.
+This is a collection of repos for testing stuff for a few other projects I'm working on.
 <!--
 **Devhub56/Devhub56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.